 PE

 Physical Education is compulsory until the end of Year 11.
 The National Curriculum helps students Develop Skills, Make Decisions, Evaluate Performances and choose a Healthy Active Lifestyle.
-We recognise that by Year 10 and 11, students have their own sporting interests.

-Students have the chance to study A level PE if they are interested in developing their knowledge further and if they are interested in a career in sport.
+At Key Stage 5, Students have the chance to study A level PE if they are interested in developing their knowledge further and if they are interested in a career in sport.

-Director: Mr Dhiman
+Director: Mr Davies

 Contact details: mdavies@johnmason.school